How to Reduce RAM Usage on Mac [9 Tricks]

 2. Launch it and click on the Startup Items in the sidebar.

-3. Click the Scan button and you will see all the login items and startup services.
+3. Click the Scan button to see all the login items and startup services.

 4. Change their status as needed.